Terminal127/nvim-spotify/README.md

 3. **Interactive Selection**: Users can navigate through the list of search results using familiar Neovim keybindings and select a song to play, enhancing usability and efficiency.

-4. **Playback Control**: Spicfy enables users to control playback of selected songs by utilizing the Spotify API.
-Users can play, pause, skip, and control volume without leaving the Neovim environment.
+4. ***Playback Control***: Spicfy enables users to control playback of selected songs by utilizing the Spotify API.
+Users can play, pause, skip, and control volume without leaving the Neovim environment. (working)

-5. **Visual Feedback**: During the song selection process, Spicfy provides visual feedback to the user through an animation representing the Spotify logo, indicating that the selected song is being played.

 Contributing to Spicfy:
 Contributions to Spicfy are highly appreciated and welcome from developers of all skill levels.
 To contribute, follow these guidelines: